No Escape (2015 film): Critical response

-Review aggregation website Rotten Tomatoes gives the film a rating of 47% based on 155 reviews and an average rating of 4.98/10.
+Review aggregation website Rotten Tomatoes gives the film a rating of 48% based on 159 reviews and an average rating of 4.98/10.
 The site's critical consensus reads, "No Escape's talented cast and taut B-movie thrills are unfortunately offset by its one-dimensional characters and uncomfortably retrograde worldview."
 On Metacritic, the film has a score of 38 out of 100, based on 33 critics, indicating "generally unfavorable reviews".
 The film received an average "B+" CinemaScore from audiences, on an A+ to F scale.

 Toronto Star's Peter Howell questioned the film for its "lack of moral considerations", but overall praised it as being suspenseful and "great entertainment."
 The Washington Post's Stephanie Merry wrote that "every Asian character is either a ruthless murderer or anonymous collateral damage."
 Seattle Times' Moira Macdonald criticized No Escape as offensive and concluded: "Just like the Dwyer family, I found myself looking for escape; you might, too."
 Rogerebert.com's Peter Sobczynski criticized No Escape for its "borderline xenophobia", but ultimately panned the film for John Erick Dowdle's film direction and "unintentionally comedic" slow motion scenes.
 He concluded that it was "one of the most unpleasant films of the year".

 Ban in Cambodia

 After trailers for the film were released a social uproar occurred in Cambodia over the use of upside down Khmer lettering on the police shields.
 The Ministry of Culture and Fine Arts has since prohibited the film from being shown in Cambodia.
 Sin Chanchaya, director of the Department of Film said that the decision to ban the film had come solely based on the trailer and was also informed that in order to receive permission to shoot in Thailand, where several real coups d'état had just taken place, the production team had to arrange that no scenes would directly identify Thailand as the setting.
 Chanchaya also said that the Cambodian Ministry had approached the film producers to edit the Khmer lettering out of the film but they had not replied by the time of the decision.

+"When people see that movie, they will think that our country is incredibly violent...The characters are wearing Cambodian clothes, and made to look like the Cambodian military."
+(He added that the outcry on Facebook encouraged the Ministry of Culture to ban the movie.) — Sin Chanchaya, director of the department of film at the Ministry of Culture.